lkellner/harmonyiknodes/README.md

-The aim of this plugin is to provide a quick to set up solution for an IK/FK system without the need of duplicating nodes and has a special focus on offering tools to keep the feet planting during a walk cycle.
+The aim of this plugin is to provide a quick to set up solution for an IK/FK system without the need of duplicating nodes and a special focus on offering tools to keep the feet planting during a walk cycle.

 <b>Installing the plugin</b>